Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Discussion

 \subsection{Implication for the Radiation Process}

-Based on the analysis of the change in $\alpha$ and $E_{\rm p}$ (Sec. \ref{sec:distribution} and Fig. \ref{fig:distrubution_best_model}) alone, it was suggested that there are two categories of the pulse groups.
-The first one, consisting of $P_1$ and $P_2$, have a constant $E_{\rm p}$, while $\alpha$ softens.
-Within the second category there is not much change, but they are all different from the first two pulses.
+Based on the analysis of the change in $\alpha$ and $E_{\rm p}$ (Section \ref{sec:distribution} and Fig. \ref{fig:distrubution_best_model}) alone, it was suggested that there are two categories of the pulse groups.
+The first one, consisting of $P_1$ and $P_2$, has a constant $E_{\rm p}$, while $\alpha$ softens.
+Within the second category, there is not much change, but they are all different from the first two pulses.
 Moreover, we found that the initial pulses had different spectral properties (frequency of different parameter correlation) as a group (\S \ref{sec:SC}).
-These distinctions leads to the possibility that they are due to different emission mechanisms.
+These distinctions lead to the possibility that they are due to different emission mechanisms.

-In the simplest internal shock model, the late pulses ($P_{i}$ with i $>$1) occur above the photosphere and hence must have a synchrotron origin.
-We do not see such a clear distinction, indicating that at least the most simple version of the internal shock model does not represent what we see.
+In the simplest internal shock model, the late pulses ($P_{i}$ with $i>1$) occur above the photosphere and hence must have a synchrotron origin.
+We do not see such a clear distinction, indicating that at least the most simplest version of the internal shock model does not represent what we see.

-For photospheric scenario, the $\alpha$-value reflects the energy dissipation and photon production below the photosphere \citep[e.g., ][]{Peer2006, Vurm2016}.
+For the photospheric scenario, the $\alpha$ value reflects the energy dissipation and photon production below the photosphere \citep[e.g., ][]{Peer2006, Vurm2016}.
 The $E_{\rm p}$ instead is mainly set by properties at high optical depths.
-Therefore, if the two first pulses are photospheric, the fact that $E_{\rm p}$ is similar, while $\alpha$ varies could be due to similar properties close to the central engine, but varying amount of turbulence in the flow causing the dissipation.
-Variability and pulse structures of the photospheric emission has been reproduced by numerical simulations of a jet passing through the progenitor surrounding.
-For instance, \citet{Lopez2014} showed that even with a steady central engine, a light curve with pulse structure and large variability arises.
-The main cause are the Rayleigh-Taylor instabilities that arise in the contact between the layers of jet and the surrounding progenitor material.
-This leads to a variable amount of mixing between the layers and thereby a variable baryon-load of the jet, which has a direct influence on the radiative efficiency and spectral shape \citep[see, e.g., ][]{Rees2005, Gottlieb2019}.
+Therefore, if the first two pulses are photospheric, the fact that $E_{\rm p}$ is similar while $\alpha$ varies could be due to similar properties close to the central engine but a varying amount of turbulence in the flow causing the dissipation.
+The variability and pulse structures of the photospheric emission have been reproduced by numerical simulations of a jet passing through the progenitor surrounding.
+For instance, \citet{Lopez2014} showed that even with a steady central engine, a light curve with a pulse structure and large variability arises.
+The main cause is the Rayleigh-Taylor instabilities that arise in the contact between the layers of jet and the surrounding progenitor material.
+This leads to a variable amount of mixing between the layers and thereby a variable baryon load of the jet, which has a direct influence on the radiative efficiency and spectral shape \citep[see, e.g., ][]{Rees2005, Gottlieb2019}.